NLnetLabs/routinator/source/installation.rst

 Installation
 ============

-Getting started with Routinator is really easy either building from Cargo, installing a Debian and Ubuntu package or using Docker.
+Getting started with Routinator is really easy by either installing a Debian and Ubuntu package, using Docker, or building from Cargo.

 Quick Start with Debian and Ubuntu Packages
 -------------------------------------------